QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Introduction

-In the seventh and ninth sections we evaluate the effective Lagrangian on the solutions representing the chromomagnetic flux tubes.
-The spectrum of the Hamiltonian $H$ can be evaluated exactly allowing to obtain a one-loop effective Lagrangian and confirm that it has a universal form (\ref{YMeffectiveint}).
-We conjecture that the effective Lagrangian on a general chromomagnetic flux tube solution has this universal form.
+In the seventh, eighth and ninth sections we evaluate the effective Lagrangian for flux tube solutions.
+The spectrum of the Hamiltonian $H$ can be evaluated exactly, allowing to obtain a one-loop effective Lagrangian and to demonstrate its universal form.
+One can conjecture that the effective Lagrangian for general chromomagnetic flux tube solutions has this universal form.